Not sure if Lawn Pride is right for you?

 Potential Mitigations

-• It is a good practice to ask existing franchisees about their direct experiences with the support and guidance from the management team.
+- It is always a good practice to ask current franchisees about their direct experiences with the leadership team's competence and support.

 Private Equity Ownership